 Seymour is a somewhat small town located in the state of Tennessee.
 With a population of 11,410 people and three constituent neighborhoods, Seymour is the 53rd largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Seymour is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Seymour is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seymour who work in office and administrative support (22.48%), sales jobs (12.96%), and management occupations (6.73%).
+Unlike some towns, Seymour isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Seymour are a mix of both white- and blue-collar jobs.
+Overall, Seymour is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Seymour who work in office and administrative support (20.11%), sales jobs (12.07%), and teaching (7.48%).

-The percentage of adults in Seymour with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.06% of adults in Seymour have a bachelor's degree or advanced degree.
+The percentage of adults in Seymour who are college-educated is close to the national average for all communities of 21.84%: 19.70% of the adults in Seymour have a bachelor's degree or advanced degree.

-The per capita income in Seymour in 2010 was $24,315, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $97,260 for a family of four.
+The per capita income in Seymour in 2010 was $27,322, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
+This equates to an annual income of $109,288 for a family of four.
 However, Seymour contains both very wealthy and poor people as well.

 The most common language spoken in Seymour is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include West Germanic languages and Spanish.